polterguy/phosphorusfive/FAQ.md

 I am the Gaia Lactical Overlord, and Ajax Uhuru Uber Guru, Il Duce, Der Fuhrer and Kim Jong Il the 3rd when it comes to the final decisions in regards to the future development of Phosphorus Five.
 100% dictator, and overlord of Phosphorus Five.
-Basically, I created my own little universe here, and I intend to stay _"god"_ within it - Don't like the idea?
+Basically, I created my own little universe here, and I intend to be _"god"_ within it - Don't like the idea?
 Go create your own universe.

-I do however take suggestions from others, and I do consider myself quite polite - Contrary to many others in my position ...
-(You know who I'm talking about here I assume, without me having to mention names ... ;) )
+I do however take suggestions from others, and I do consider myself quite polite - Contrary to others in my position ...

 ### What's your sense of humor?